cupnoodle/fluffyes/28-creating-ui-in-code-1.md

-# Intro to creating UI in code (programmatically) part 1
+# Intro to creating UI in code (programmatically) part 1 - Create UI with frame

-The debate of whether to create UI in Storyboard or Code has been so old now, there will always be developers on the different side justifying their view point, like:
+The debate of whether to create UI in Storyboard or Code has become so old now, there will always be developers on the different side justifying their view point, like:

 > Using Storyboard can lead to complex merge conflict if there are multiple people working on the same project!